Alopecia Areata: The Complete 2026 Guide to Causes, Types, Treatments & What Actually Helps

 Who Gets It and How Common It Is

 Alopecia areata affects people of all ages, sexes, and ethnicities with roughly equal frequency.
-Onset most commonly occurs before age 40 — approximately 20% of cases begin in childhood.
-The condition carries a meaningfully elevated psychosocial burden: research consistently documents higher rates of anxiety and depression in people with alopecia areata compared to the general population, and those with partial scalp hair loss often report greater psychological distress than those with complete loss — precisely because the unpredictability never fully resolves.[6]
+Onset most commonly occurs before age 40, and a substantial share of cases begin in childhood.
+The condition carries a meaningfully elevated psychosocial burden: research consistently documents higher rates of anxiety and depression in people with alopecia areata compared to the general population, and those with partial scalp hair loss often report distress comparable to or greater than those with complete loss — precisely because the unpredictability never fully resolves.[5]

 The Four Types of Alopecia Areata